SomeshK4/camel-mongodb-activemq/README.md

      .to("mongodb:mongoClient?database=rtp&authSource=admin&collection=rtp_outbox_t&operation=findAll")
 ```

-_Step 4:_ Start Activmq-artemis either on Docker or local system

-_Step 5:_ Start the application and you will see that data from mongodb will be published to queue in Activemq-artemis
+_Step 4:_ Start the application and you will see that data from mongodb will be published to queue in Activemq-artemis